mlangbehn/app-modernization-helm-lab-iks/README.md

 For any application in Kubernetes, you will need to run several Kubernetes commands (`kubectl`) to create and configure resources.
 With Helm, instead of manually creating each resource separately, you can create many resources with one command (`helm install`).
 This greatly simplifies the process and allows you to manage the related resources as a single unit called a Helm chart.

 Helm charts are stored in a Helm chart repository, which is an HTTP server that houses packaged charts and an `index.yaml` file.
 The `index.yaml` file has an index of all the charts in the repository.
 A chart repository can be any HTTP server that can serve YAML and .tar files and can answer GET HTTP requests.
 Therefore, you have many options for hosting your chart repository such as a Google Cloud Storage bucket, an Amazon S3 bucket or you can create your own web server.
-For this lab, we will be using a local test repository provided by Helm to  to test the hosting of a  chart repository.
+For this lab, we will be using a local test repository provided by Helm to  test the hosting of a chart repository.

 In this lab you'll create a Helm chart repository and use it to deploy a small Java EE app to the IBM Cloud Kubernetes Service using the open source Helm CLI.